Qinnn/Qinnn.github.io/_posts/2015-04-11-Raman scattering.md

 E=h \nu
 $$

-where h is Planck’s constant and \nu is the frequency of the radiation.
+where $$h$$ is Planck's constant and $$\nu$$ is the frequency of the radiation.
 Thus, the energy required for such a transition may be calculated if the frequency of the incident radiation is known.

 ###Raman scattering###